 About CRIW Knowledge Mobilization Grant

-The Centre for Research on Inclusion at Work (CRIW) is pleased to announce a new funding opportunity – the CRIW Knowledge Mobilization Grant.
-This grant is designed to advance inclusion at work by encouraging the dissemination of knowledge about inclusion-related issues, through an event or other knowledge mobilization activity(ies) that brings together interested parties.
-Creativity is encouraged: podcasts, discussion cafés, websites, and collective writing events would all be examples of eligible formats, in addition to more traditional meeting / small conference events.
-In 2023 the grant program is making up to CAD $10,000 available to fund up to two (2) knowledge mobilization projects (maximum value per project $5,000).
+The Centre for Research on Inclusion at Work (CRIW) is pleased to announce the call for its Knowledge Mobilization Grant.
+This grant is designed to advance inclusion at work by encouraging the dissemination of knowledge about inclusion-related issues, through an event or other knowledge mobilization deliverable or activity(ies) that brings together interested parties.
+Creativity is encouraged: podcasts, discussion cafés, and websites are examples of eligible formats, in addition to more traditional meeting / small conference events.
+In 2023/24 the grant program is making up to CAD $10,000 available to fund up to two (2) knowledge mobilization projects (maximum value per project $5,000).

-Overview: CRIW will provide funding to design and deliver knowledge mobilization events or activities enabling knowledge sharing and open, respectful dialogues between practitioners, managers, academics, and/or graduate students interested in issues related to inclusion at work.
-Events /activities may be in-person, virtual, or hybrid (i.e., a mix of both in-person and virtual).
-CRIW knowledge mobilization activities are to be free to attend/use.
-Materials presented and discussed must be in at least one of the official languages.
+CRIW will provide funding to design and deliver events or activities enabling knowledge sharing and open, respectful dialogue and/or reflection among practitioners, managers, academics, and/or graduate students interested in issues related to inclusion at work.
+CRIW knowledge mobilization activities/outcomes are to be free to attend/use.
+Any materials presented or discussed must be in at least one of the official languages.

 To be eligible for funding, applications must meet the following objectives:

-- Facilitate the sharing of knowledge (based on practice, experience or research) on workplace inclusion-related topics, including but not limited to CRIW-funded research;
+- Facilitate the sharing of knowledge (based on practice, experience or research) on workplace inclusion-related topics as the focus, including but not limited to CRIW-funded research;

-- Foster engagement / connections between CRIW researchers and knowledge users; employ participatory approaches to knowledge mobilization; and
+- Foster engagement/connections between CRIW researchers and knowledge users; and

-- Encourage a broad range of stakeholders to contribute their views on future research directions and best practices related to inclusion-focused scholarship.
+- Encourage a broad range of stakeholders to engage in discussion, reflection, and/or contribute their views on future research directions and best practices related to inclusion-focused scholarship.

 - 2-5-page project summary, including project description, objectives, target audience, start date and duration